NCSU-SE-Spring-17/SE-17-S/ApproachThree/README.md

 # Introduction

 This project is an web application providing one solution to build teams.

-The app has functions of user authentication and updating profile.

 # Dependency